aaronschanz/XLaero/README.md

 2. `$ gridsome develop` to start a local dev server at `http://localhost:8080`
 3. Happy coding 🎉🙌

-### 3. Setup ESLint + AirBnB and Prettier
+### 3. Setup ESLint + AirBnB
+⚠️ Installation has already been done for you.
+For a better developing experience you can install [ESLint as a VSCode Extension](https://github.com/Microsoft/vscode-eslint).
-1. To install ESLint + AirBnb you can follow the [eslint-config-airbnb Docs](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb).
+1. To install ESLint + AirBnB you can follow the [eslint-config-airbnb Docs](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb).
 2. If you're using **npm 5+**, use this shortcut
 ```
 $ npx install-peerdeps --dev eslint-config-airbnb